IBM/Project_CodeNet/tools/tokenizer/README.md

 `\r`, or the combination carriage return `\r` followed by linefeed `\n`.
 Line continuations, i.e., a backslash immediately followed by a newline, are handled at the character input level, so the token recognizers will only see logical lines.
-Line and column coordinates reflect positions in the physical line structure, not the logical one.
-When requested, logical line endings are output as `newline` pseudo tokens and will be represented by a linefeed character.
+Line and column coordinates however reflect positions in the physical line structure, not the logical one.
+When so requested, logical line endings are output as `newline` pseudo tokens and will be represented by a linefeed character.
 Similarly, when requested, continuations are output as `continuation` pseudo tokens and will be represented by a backslash-escaped